+No!
 We get asked a lot of questions about how any one company can possibly plan for all of the different incidents they could experience.
 It’s a good question.
 There are many variations of complexity to incidents that can make the task of planning for them all feel overwhelming.
 Fires start small, and can grow and spread.
 Tornadoes might cause minor damage to the warehouse, or take out the entire structure.
-One employee gets sick with the flu, and suddenly a third of the workforce is unable to come to work.
+One employee gets sick with the flu, and suddenly your shipping department is down by a third and orders are late going out.

 Real Life Scenario